The aims of the project

 - The care they receive from the provider of the care, such as the care home with nursing or paid carers

-The main aim of the project is to develop ways of measuring a person’s experience of CHC including the process, the care they receive, and the service they receive from local CHC teams in the NHS.
+The main aim of the project is to develop a way of measuring a person’s experience of CHC including the process, the care they receive, and the service they receive from local CHC teams in the NHS.

 It is also very important that these measures can be used by NHS staff, other health professionals and care providers to improve quality and support people to have a better experience of the care they receive as well as the CHC process.